Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Camp, Tralee, Co.
 Kerry

-Sandy Feet Farm in County Kerry are holding a Witchery and Wizardry school every weekend during October.
+Sandy Feet Farm in County Kerry are holding a Hoe Down Halloween event on select dates in October.
 Come and

 Put on your spookiest costume and come and join in the Halloween fun including storytelling, dancing, singing, and more.
 There is also pumpkin carving available at an extra cost.
 Children must be accompanied by an adult and all adults must accompany a child.
 The playground and sensory garden are included in your entry ticket and a limited number of animals will be on the farm